Yuhan-W/yuhan-W/content/post/group1/index.md

 ### Theorem 1
 The equivalence class of $a\in G$ under right(left) congurence modulo $H$ is $$Ha=\lbrace ha\ |\ h\in H\rbrace \Big(aH=\lbrace ah\ |\ h\in H\rbrace\Big)$$
 **Proof** The equivalence class of $a\in G$ under right congurence modulo $H$ is $$\begin{align*}\lbrace b\in G \ |\ b\equiv_r a(\bmod H)\rbrace&=\lbrace b\in G\ |\ ba^{-1}\in H\rbrace \\\\&=\lbrace b\in G\ |\ ba^{-1}=h\in H\rbrace \\\\&=\lbrace b\in G\ |\ b=ha;h\in H\rbrace \\\\&=\lbrace ha\ |\ h\in H\rbrace =Ha \ \ \ \square\end{align*}$$
 Now a quotient set $G/H$ containing right cosets (or left cosets) is created, but we do not know whether $G/H$ is a group under the binary operation in $G$.
-An ideal case is that for $\forall Ha, Hb\in G/H$, we have $Ha\cdot Hb=Hab$, which makes $G/H$ is a group under the binary operation in $G$.
+An ideal case is that for $\forall Ha, Hb\in G/H$, we have $Ha\cdot Hb=Hab$, which makes $G/H$ a group under the binary operation in $G$.
 A certain kind of subgroups make this possible.

 ### Theorem 2
 Let $H$ be a subgroup of $G$.
 The following conditions are equivalent.